TsvetomirLyubenov/MillionaireQuizProject/README.md

 There are 3 hints with the player being able to use each once throughout the game:
 - Ask a Colleaguе : see what the most probable answer is
 - 50 / 50 : remove 2 of the wrong answers
-- Look up on Internet : see the probability of each answer being correct
+- Look It Up on the Internet : see the probability of each answer being correct

 A rankings table shows the current position of the user compared to the others according to their accumulated virtual credits.